Last Updated on November 27, 2023

-In February, there’s little of postcard-style Paris to behold.
-You might say that the capital is at its lowest ebb: the surge in tourism that comes with Christmas and the new year is now firmly in the rear-view mirror, and there’s a general sense of hunkering down and “just getting through” the remainder of the winter.
+In February, there’s little of postcard-style Paris in sight.
+You might say that the capital is at its lowest ebb: the surge in tourism that comes with Christmas and the new year is firmly in the rear-view mirror, and there’s a general sense of hunkering down and “just getting through” the rest of the winter.

 Read related: Why Not to Hate Paris in January

-The Matter of the Mercury: February Weather & Packing Tips
+February Weather in Paris, & Packing Tips

 Wool-based socks, a good pair of gloves, hat and a warm scarf are also very important items to wear out on most days: this is flu season and you don’t want to be even more vulnerable to catching something nasty, thereby ruining your trip.
 In case of the odd warm day, bring lighter clothes to layer underneath your winterwear.